 Amongst drivers between the ages of 16 and 85, 16- to 19-year-olds pay the most for auto insurance, sometimes as much as three times the national average.
 At the end of the day, being 18 means your insurance company sees you as an adult, but not that much of an adult to discount your premium.
 But, take comfort in the fact that as time goes on, your age becomes less of an impact on your car insurance rating.
-The data referenced below is rating an accident-free young driver on their 50-year-old parents' policy with two standard 2012 vehicles.
+The data referenced below is rating a young driver with a clean driving record on their 50-year-old parents' policy with two standard 2012 vehicles.

 An 18-year-old can save more than $2,600 a year by joining their parents' policy as opposed to their own personal auto policy.

 Your gender can affect your premium just like your age.
-When evaluating risk, insurance companies see young males as statistically more likely to take unsafe driving risks than young female drivers.
+When evaluating risk, insurance companies see young males as statistically more likely to take unsafe driving risks than young female drivers — and therefore, are higher-risk clients.
 Because of this, they are more expensive to insure.
-On average, 18-year-old males are $237 more expensive per annual policy period to insure.
+On average, 18-year-old males are $341 more expensive per six-month policy period to insure.
 Still, it's worth considering that as you age, the difference between men and women becomes less significant.
-And in fact, some states don't use gender as a metric for determining car insurance rates at all.
+In fact, some states don't use gender as a metric for determining car insurance rates at all.

 Moreover, the number of people in your state can also impact your auto insurance rate.
 States with a smaller population, such as Ohio, tend to have lower premiums than states with a greater population.
 Keeping with the idea of risk management, the more drivers your state has, the more likely you are to be in an accident and insurance companies have to cover that additional risk.

 Just as your vehicle affects your insurance, it also impacts your teen's.
-The insurance cost of a teenager driving a brand new Super Duty Ford F-150 is going to be much more expensive than driving a pre-owned Mazda 3.
+The insurance cost of a teenager driving a brand new Super Duty Ford F-150 or a sports car is going to be much more expensive than driving a pre-owned Mazda 3.
 This is because vehicles with high MSRP are capable of serious pickup power, as well as having the ability to go off-road.
 In simplest terms, because your insurance company sees the cost of having to replace or fix your teen's vehicle as a high expense, they will charge more if it takes more money to do so.
-A more moderate vehicle, like a sedan, is the better way to go when choosing a vehicle for your teen.
+A more moderate vehicle, like a sedan, or choosing a used vehicle over a brand new one, are better ways to go when choosing a vehicle for your teen.

-Now that we’ve talked about why it's so expensive to insure 18-year-olds, let’s talk about ways to save.
+Now that we’ve talked about why it's so expensive to insure 18-year-olds, let’s talk about ways to save on car insurance costs.

-If your child has above a 3.0 (or "B") average, insurance companies will return some savings to you for what they see as a responsible and, therefore, less risky client.
+If your student excels in their studies — carrying a grade point average of 3.0 (or "B") or higher — insurance companies will return some savings to you for what they see as a responsible and, therefore, less risky client.
 Combined with a Defensive Driver Discount mentioned below, you can save quite a bit of premium.